spanthan/brand-buzz/README.md

 ## 🔄 Updating the Graph (Local Only)

-**Note**: The deployed version uses static data.
+**Note**: The deployed version uses static data from a Postgres Database.
 To update the graph with new analysis, you must run the backend locally.

 ### Option 1: Regenerate Keywords via UI
 1. Start the backend locally: `uvicorn api:app --reload --port 8000`